deepjavalibrary/djl-demo/spark/image-classification/README.md

 # DJL Spark Image Classification Example

 ## Introduction
-This folder contains two demo application built with Spark and DJL to run a group image classification task.
+This folder contains two demo applications built with Spark and DJL to run a group image classification task.

-- ImageClassificationExample: The one that are ready to run for classification using ModelZoo
+- ImageClassificationExample: Ready to run for classification using built in model in ModelZoo
 - DataProcessExample: If you are new to DJL and would like to learn more on the processing logic.
 (PyTorch Engine only)

 ## Setup